uvaai/ml2/60 Module 6/20 Building deeper CNNs/content.md

 For the second part you'll build a deep CNN yourself using the GTSRB data set.
 The notebook for this can be downloaded [here](data/CNN_gtsrb.ipynb).

-It is recommended that your run both these notebooks as [Google Colab's](https://colab.research.google.com).
+It is recommended that you run both these notebooks as [Google Colab's](https://colab.research.google.com).
 Instructions for this can be found in the CIFAR-10 notebook.